 Treats to try: Key lime pie, coconut macaroons, s'mores bar

-If you love yeast-raised donuts, this is your place.
+If you love yeast-raised donuts, BKeDSHoP is your place.
 Not a donut fan?
-The bakery case has a variety of yummy baked goods to tickle your fancy.
+The bakery case at each locale is brimming with a variety of yummy baked goods to tickle your fancy.

 Treats to try: Pecan toffee donut, apple fritter, chocolate ho-hos